KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 ### Define the voltage source

-1. Place the DC voltage source by clicking on the icon and dragging it to the desired location.
+1. Place the DC voltage source by clicking and holding on the icon.
+Drag it to the desired location.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image27.png"/>
 </p>

-2. Connect the components using wires by simply joining the dots on the individual components.
+2. Connect the components using wires.
+To connect by wires, hover over one of the white circular component contacts, at which point the cursor will change to a cross and then left click to connect the contact.
 Use **Spacebar** to swap between the wire's orientation.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image28.png"/>
 </p>